daleao/sdv/AwesomeProfessions/README.md

 - **Lv5 - Miner** - +1 *(+2)* ore per ore vein.
     - _Unchanged from vanilla._
-- **Lv10 - Spelunker** - Chance to find ladders and shafts increases with every mine level. +1 speed every 5 levels. *Also recover some health and stamina with every mine level.*
+- **Lv10 - Spelunker** - Chance to find ladders and shafts increases with every mine level. +1 speed every 10 levels. *Also recover some health and stamina with every mine level.*
     - Plus 0.5% ladder chance per level.
 Bonus ladder chance resets every time you leave the mines. **This includes taking the stairs back to the mine entrance.**
 - **Lv10 - Prospector** - Location of ladders and mining nodes revealed.
 Occasionally detect rocks with valuable minerals. *Time freezes during Scavenger Hunts.*
     - Analogous to Scavenger.
 Tracks any mining nodes or mineral forages off-screen with a yellow pointer, and any ladders or shafts with a green pointer.
 On entering a new mine floor you will occasionally detect stones with prospective treasure.
 Find the stone and break it within the time limit to obtain a reward.
 The larger your win streak the better your odds of obtaining rare items.
+Completing a hunt automatically reveals a ladder.
     - _Bonus: holding [ModKey](#configs) will highlight all nodes and ladders on-screen._
 - **Lv5 - Blaster** - Craft twice as many explosives.
 Exploded rocks yield 2× *(3×)* as much coal.
 - **Lv10 - Demolitionist** - Bomb radius +1.
 Exploded rocks yield 20% *(40%)* more resources.